When people ask us what’s the first off-road recovery tool they should get, the answer is simple: a shovel. The next question is which one?

 After testing the Krazy Beaver Shovel, an innovative tool made in Colorado, it’s high on our list of recommended off-road shovels.
 The most obvious feature of the Krazy Beaver is the ferocious-looking row of teeth on the cutting edge of its blade.
 The teeth, combined with other, less obvious elements, make this a sturdy, capable shovel for camping, off-roading, and overlanding.

-Below we’ll dive into the features of the shovel that make it a great choice for vehicle-based adventure.
+Below we’ll dive into the features of the shovel that make it a great choice for vehicle-based adventure, and a great off-roading or overlanding shovel.
 First, if you are simply looking for a link to purchase the product, look no further:

 Krazy Beaver Shovel Got Teeth